awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/cvpr2021-capsnet-kor.md

 ---
-description: Capsule Network is Not More Robust than Convolutional Network, Gu et al. CVPR 2021
+description: Gu et al. / Capsule Network is Not More Robust than Convolutional Network / CVPR 2021
 ---

 # 1. Viewpoint Equivariance